MicrosoftDocs/powerquery-docs/powerquery-docs/ConnectorCertification.md

 ### Before starting
 * Developer must own the data source or have recorded permission from the owner of the data source to develop a connector for it.
-* Developer must have an NDA in ContractWeb
+* Developer must sign an NDA
-* Developer must sign a Business Partner Agreement
+* Developer must sign a business partner agreement with our team
-* Data source must be publicly available (i.e. we are not certifying internal/organizational connectors at this point
+* Data source must not be an internal only data source

 ### Artifacts
 * PBIX file